Tetrahedron Peak

 Tetrahedron Peak is a mountain in British Columbia, Canada.
-The highest peak on the Sunshine Coast, it rises to an elevation of 1739 metres (5705 ft), with a prominence of 1164 metres (3819 ft).
+One of the highest peaks on the Sunshine Coast, it rises to an elevation of 1739 metres (5705 ft), with a prominence of 1164 metres (3819 ft).
 It is located in the Tetrahedron Provincial Park.
+The name of the peak describes the shape of the mountain, which has four faces, and was proposed by Bill Mathews, a University of British Columbia geology professor who climbed the mountain in the 1950s.